 This is the first day of spring, officially; that is the first day of the spring month, and the minimum thermometer this morning, was 37 above zero.
 The day is cloudy and threatening, and rain or snow is expected to-night.
-The prolonged spell of severe weather in the east has come to an end, and at St. Paul the mercury is 28, and at Chicago 26.
-Unsettled weather may be expected for several weeks yet, as this is the equinoctial month, sun crosses the equator on the 21st inst.
+The prolonged spell of severweather in the east has come to an end and at St. Paul the mercury is 28, and at Chicago 26.
+Unsettled weather may that the warship on that date were the Rossia, Gromb-boj and Rutik and the transport Me kova.
+The port was frozen hard and the ice breaker was scarcely able to lear the channel.